NabinGrz/ExpenseTracker/README.md

 ## Flutter Project

-This is a Simple Expense Tracker app developed(For Personal Use Only) using Bloc Pattern & Firebase for practicing.
+This is a Simple 2 Page Expense Tracker app developed(For Personal Use Only) using Bloc Pattern & Firebase(FIRESTORE DATABASE) for practicing.

 ## Dependencies:
 - [flutter_bloc](https://pub.dev/packages/flutter_bloc)